PT Anglo Euro Energi Indonesia is involved in the development of Arun as an LNG Hub for Storage, Break Bulk and LNG Bunkering.

 Break Bulk Services

-Significant cost savings are realisable, but are very site and application specific:
+Significant cost savings are reliable, but are very site and application specific:

 - Onshore vs. floating